Dalmatia Wine Region

 May – June

-Ideal balance of weather and accessibility.
-Vines are flowering, and the weather is perfect for touring vineyards without the intense summer heat.
+The best balance of weather and access.
+Vines are flowering, and conditions are ideal for touring vineyards without the full summer heat.

 Summer